Section 2 – Hindu Marriage Act – Application Of Act.

 • (c) Converts or re-converts: Individuals who convert or re-convert to any of these religions are covered by the Act.

-A child born to a Sikh mother and a Hindu father, who is raised as a Sikh, will be considered a Sikh and thus covered by the Hindu Marriage Act.
+A child born to a Sikh mother and a Hindu father.
+He is raised as a Sikh, will be considered a Sikh.
+Thus, they are covered by the Hindu Marriage Act.
 However, a member of a Scheduled Tribe may not be covered by the Act unless the Central Government decides otherwise.

 Common Questions and Answers: